devlemire/theme-changer/README.md

 # Project Summary

 In this project we will create an application that can change the theme of a paragrpah real-time using elements on the front-end.
+We will cover how to use `this`, `bind`, `state`, `props`, and a life cycle method called `componentWillReceiveProps`.

 ## Step 1